iifl-logo

 In our opinion, subject to the above qualification, which have arisen out of material deficiency in financial control over the past years the company has maintained proper control over financial reporting during the year under review.

-7. (a) According to the records of the company, during the year the company has generally been regular in depositing with the appropriate authorities, undisputed statutory dues including provident fund, investor education and protection fund, employee state insurance, income tax, sales tax, wealth tax, service tax, custom duty, excise duty, cess and any other statutory dues whichever applicable, except for default in deposit of brought forward balances of Service Tax amounting to Rs.29,32,997/-.
-According to the information and explanation given to us no undisputed arrears of statutory dues were outstanding as on 31.03.2019 for a period a six months from the date they became payable.
+vii) (a) According to the records of the company, during the year the company has generally been regular in depositing with the appropriate authorities, undisputed statutory dues including provident fund, investor education and protection fund, employee state insurance, income tax, sales tax, wealth tax, service tax, custom duty, excise duty, cess and any other statutory dues whichever applicable.
+According to the information and explanations given to us, no undisputed amounts payable in respect of the aforesaid dues were outstanding as at 31st March, 2025 for a period of more than six months from the date of becoming payable.

 Name of the Statute Nature of Dues Amount (Rs. in lacs)* Forum where pending